 I knew these really were The Best Skillet Potatoes with Cheese and Bacon when before the dinner table was even cleared my fourteen-year-old was asking when I planned to make them again.
 Hilarious!
-He is usually much more into dinners that have rice as a side or dinners that have rice as a main ingredient, like this Million Dollar Zucchini Skillet.
+He is usually much more into dinners that have rice as a side or dinners that have rice as the main ingredient, like this Million Dollar Zucchini Skillet.
 I’m taking his inquiry as a huge endorsement of this recipe.

-Anything “potato” ranks pretty high on my favorite’s list.
+Anything “potato” ranks pretty high on my favorite list.
 I blame it on my mom being from Idaho.
 Loving potatoes is just in my blood.
 Next to french fries, hash browns are probably my second favorite way to eat a potato.
 This recipe is like hash browns on steroids.
 My fellow potato people, you are going to love these!

 - Potato Salad with Old Bay and Bacon

 - Thick and Creamy Potato and Ham Soup